Carnival Horizon: Delivery and christening

 On March 28, 2018, Fincantieri delivered Carnival Horizon to Carnival Cruise Line.

 On March 1, 2018, Carnival announced Queen Latifah as the godmother of Carnival Horizon.
-She christened the vessel on May 23, 2018 upon her arrival in New York City from a 14-day transatlantic crossing.
+She christened the vessel on May 23, 2018, upon her arrival in New York City from a 14-day transatlantic crossing.

 Itinerary

-Carnival Horizon embarked on her maiden voyage on April 2, 2018 from Barcelona for a 13-day Mediterranean sailing, visiting ports of call in Italy, Croatia, Greece, and Malta.
+Carnival Horizon embarked on her maiden voyage on April 2, 2018, from Barcelona for a 13-day Mediterranean sailing, visiting ports of call in Italy, Croatia, Greece, and Malta.
 The ship continued a series of cruises for a short season in the Mediterranean before re-positioning to New York City in May for the remainder of summer 2018.
 From New York, she operated sailings to the Caribbean and Bermuda before re-positioning to Miami in September, where she offers year-round six-night cruises to the Western Caribbean and eight-night cruises to the Eastern and Southern Caribbean.

 Incidents

-On November 8 2025, the body of 18-year old Anna Kepler was found under a bed rolled in a blanket and concealed by life vests.
-She had boarded the vessel along with her father, stepmother and two step-siblings (a 16-year old male and 9-year old female) on November 2; the ship was departing Miami, Florida, for a 5-night Caribbean cruise.
-The FBI informed the family that the 16-year old male maybe implicated for Anna's death, though no cause of death has yet been published.